alexbarnett12/carter_sim_struct2depth/README.md

 ## Struct2Depth
 Struct2depth is a state-of-the-art unsupervised monocular depth network created by Google.
 The original work can be found here: https://sites.google.com/view/struct2depth.
-The network takes a time sequence of three images and learns depth and egomotion by recreating the middle image in the sequence from the two outer images and calculating photometric error as a loss function.
-The model can also predict individual object egomotion when trained along with prior segmentation masks of moving objects in the image sequence.
+The network takes a time sequence of three images (taken with motion between them) and learns depth and egomotion by reprojecting the middle image in the sequence from the two outer images and calculating photometric error as a loss function.
+The model can also predict individual object egomotion in the image sequence when trained along with prior segmentation masks of moving objects.

-This project uses the same CNN but the input pipeline has been updated to use the more efficient TensorFlow Dataset API over the deprecated feed dict pipeline.
+This project uses the same CNN model but the input pipeline has been updated to use the more efficient TensorFlow Dataset API over the deprecated feed dict pipeline.

 ## Prerequisites